o2r-project/architecture/docs/04_solution-strategy.md

 These microservices handle only specific functional parts of the API and allow independent development and deployment cycles.
 Core components are developed using server-side JavaScript based on Node.js while other components are implemented Python.

-We accept that this diversification _increases complexity_ of both development and testing environments and the deployment of said services.
+We accept this diversification _increases complexity_ of both development and testing environments and the deployment of said services.

 Required documentation is minimal.
 The typical structure should follow common practices.